Fernando Gagnon

-Fernando Gagnon was a Canadian former professional bantamweight boxer who held the Canadian bantamweight boxing championship from 1946 to 1956.
+Fernando Gagnon was a Canadian professional bantamweight boxer who held the Canadian bantamweight boxing championship from 1946 to 1956.

 Early life

 Fernando Gagnon was born in Quebec, Canada, during the 1920s.

 Professional boxing career

 Gagnon turned professional in Asbestos, Quebec, in 1942 and reeled off eight straight knockout wins before dropping his first bout.

 He enlisted in the Canadian Army.
 While training under Captain Leo Bouchard's command in the army in 1944, Gagnon formed a relationship that led to a professional partnership after Bouchard's retirement from military service in 1946.